CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-2.md

    az sql db show-connection-string --name MSFTEmployees --server <name of your server> --client sqlcmd
    ```

+   For the next part to work you either have the sqlcmd extension or just use the Azure Shell.
 Copy the sqlcmd command and enter your admin name and password.
 The command should look something like this:

    ```Shell
    sqlcmd -S tcp:[Name of your Server].database.windows.net,1433 -d MSFTEmployees -U <name of your admin> -P <pwd> -N -l 30